 In every moment the goal of Kubernetes is to check the resource status, understand the differences from the desired state, in the case apply these differences.
 We will talk more about the desired state in the next sections.

-Another important concept in Kubernetes is the Pod that is the smallest and atomic deployment unit.
+A Pod in Kubernetes is the Pod that is the smallest and atomic deployment unit.
 When you create a deployment, Kubernetes creates a Pod to host your application instance.
 A Pod is uniquely associated with an application.
-If you want a multi-instance application you need to replicate the Pod and deploy it on multiple nodes.
+If you want a multi-instance application you need to replicate the Pod and deploy it on the same or other nodes.
 A Pod is a Kubernetes abstraction that represents a group of one or more application containers (such as Docker), and some shared resources for those containers.

 Those resources include: